Sheila Oliver, New Jersey's lieutenant governor and a prominent Black leader, dies at 71

 Murphy said he and his family are distraught at the news.
 Naming Oliver as his lieutenant governor was, he said, “the best decision I ever made.”

-Elected in 2017 and reelected in 2021 alongside Murphy, Oliver was a well-known figure in state government.
-She made history in 2010, becoming the first Black woman to lead the state Assembly.
+She was the first Black woman to hold statewide elected office in New Jersey, winning the vote alongside Murphy in 2017 and again in 2021.
+She was a well-known figure in state government, and made history in 2010 by becoming the first Black woman to lead the state Assembly.

 In contrast to her predecessor, who rarely appeared alongside Gov. Chris Christie, Oliver regularly stood at Murphy's side and signed several bills into law while serving as acting governor.